2024 Solar Incentives Guide for Pittsburgh, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to encourage homeowners to switch their home over to renewable energy by providing incentives meant to lower the financial burden of solar panel installation and use.
-You might qualify for various types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Pennsylvania and others from the federal government.
-Some broad categories of solar incentives include:
+Solar incentives are meant to encourage homeowners to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Incentives could include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are offered by the state of Pennsylvania or your specific utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-• Net Metering: You may be able to sign a net metering contract with your Pittsburgh utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+• Net Metering: You can sign a net metering contract with your Pittsburgh utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
 They will then subtract this value from your monthly utility bill.

 Best Regional Coverage